 Here's an example of a passive voice logline:

-"Five years after the events of the first film, a summer camp next to the infamous Camp Crystal Lake is preparing to open, but the legend of Jason is weighing heavy on the proceedings."
+"Five years after the events of the first film, a summer camp next to the infamous Camp Crystal Lake is preparing to open, but the legend of Jason is weighing heavily on the proceedings."

 Friday the 13th 2 Logline • Creepy Times at Camp Crystal Lake